MSTP in PhD Training

 Enrollment year: 2019

-Role of macrophages in Arrhythmogenic Right Ventricular Cardiomyopathy
+Role of Immune System in Arrhythmogenic Cardiomyopathy

 Bailey AL, Dmytrenko O, Greenberg L, Bredemeyer AL, Ma P, Liu J, Penna V, Winkler ES, Sviben S, Brooks E, Nair AP, Heck KA, Rali AS, Simpson L, Saririan M, Hobohm D, Stump WT, Fitzpatrick JA, Xie X, Zhang X, Shi PY, Hinson JT, Gi WT, Schmidt C, Leuschner F, Lin CY, Diamond MS, Greenberg MJ, Lavine KJ.
 2021 SARS-CoV-2 Infects Human Engineered Heart Tissues and Models COVID-19 Myocarditis.
 JACC Basic Transl Sci, 6(4):331-345.
+PMCID: PMC7909907